Hamiltonian Lie algebroids: Examples

 A special case where Eq.~\eqref{eq:TangSympAnch} is satisfied is when each term vanishes separately, that is, if the connection satisfies $D\omega = 0$ and if its torsion takes values in the characteristic distribution $TM^\perp$.
 In other words, \eqref{eq:TangSympAnch} is satisfied for what we may call a presymplectic connection with torsion in $TM^\perp$.
 In the symplectic case, there is an abundance of symplectic connections with vanishing torsion on every symplectic manifold \cite{Tondeur:1961}.
 In the presymplectic case, there can be a presymplectic connection only when $\omega$ is regular, since parallel translation along curves shows that the rank of $\gamma$, and hence the rank of $\omega$, must be the same everywhere.
 Vaisman proved in \cite{Vaisman:2000} that the regularity of the presymplectic form is sufficient for the existence of presymplectic connections whose torsion takes its values in $TM^\perp$.
 The conclusion is:

 \begin{Proposition} The tangent Lie algebroid of any regular presymplectic manifold is presymplectically anchored with respect to some connection. \end{Proposition}

 \begin{Remark} In \cite{BCGRS:SymplecticConnections}, connections satisfying $D\omega = 0$ are called symplectic only if they are torsion free.
-We will follow other authors \cite{MarsdenRatiuRaugel:1991,Tondeur:1961} and not require the torsion to vanish, since this would, as a consequence of Prop.~\ref{prop:TorsionSymp}, preclude the existence of bracket-compatible momentum sections.
+We will follow other authors \cite{MarsdenRatiuRaugel:1991,Tondeur:1961} and not require the torsion to vanish, since this would, as a consequence of Proposition \ref{prop:TorsionSymp}, preclude the existence of bracket-compatible momentum sections.
 Fortunately, as we will see, there is an abundance of connections with torsion which also presymplectically anchor any tangent Lie algebroid. \end{Remark}

-Another simple way to prove Prop.~\ref{prop:SympConn} is to observe that, since $\omega$ is closed, the characteristic distribution $TM^\perp$ is involutive.
-It then follows from Prop.~\ref{prop:CompatRegular} that the tangent Lie algebroid $TM$ satisfies (C3).
-Moreover, Prop.~\ref{prop:C2impliesLocHam} tells us that $TM$ is \emph{locally} weakly hamiltonian.
+Another simple way to prove Proposition \ref{prop:SympConn} is to observe that, since $\omega$ is closed, the characteristic distribution $TM^\perp$ is involutive.
+It then follows from Proposition \ref{prop:CompatRegular} that the tangent Lie algebroid $TM$ satisfies (C3).
+Moreover, Proposition \ref{prop:C2impliesLocHam} tells us that $TM$ is \emph{locally} weakly hamiltonian.

 We now study momentum sections.
 Locally, it is easy to find such sections explicitly.
 When the dimension of $M$ is $s$ and the rank of the presymplectic form is $2r$, the Darboux normal form in coordinates $(q^1,\cdots,q^r,p_1\cdots, p_r, z_1,\dots , z_{s-2r})$ is $\omega = dq^i \wedge dp_i$, so that